Neobladder reconstruction is a surgical procedure to construct a new bladder.

 Why it's done

-You'll need neobladder reconstruction if you have your bladder surgically removed, or if it no longer functions properly.
+Neobladder reconstruction is an option when a bladder is surgically removed because it is diseased or no longer works properly.
 Some reasons that people have their bladders removed include:

 - Bladder cancer

-- Nonfunctional bladder caused by radiation therapy, neurologic conditions or chronic inflammatory disease
+- A bladder that no longer works properly, which can be caused by radiation therapy, neurological conditions, chronic inflammatory disease or other disease

 - Urinary incontinence that hasn't responded to other treatment